folutade/KnowThatYouAnointed/content/posts/the-party.md

   Last album had it boomin' somethin' vicious, ya know?**
   And ya know I need ya back in my life*

-* The idea of corporate guys from the entertainment industry using hip hop music like an addictive substance is also something that Kendrick alluded to on the second verse of “Watch the Party Die” when Kendrick rapped
+* The idea of corporate guys from the entertainment industry using hip hop music like an addictive substance is also something that Kendrick alluded to on the third verse of “Watch the Party Die” when Kendrick rapped

   * *It's cynical to say I know these **artists** petrified
   The end result, in jail by Jezebel or **drugged up full of lies***